DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pDevice->CreateTLAS(TLASDesc, &m_pTLAS);
 ```

-`InstanceName` used in TLAS update operation to match instance data to the previous instance state and used in the shader binding table to bind hit groups to instances (see [Shader binding table](#create-shader-binding-table)).</br>
+`InstanceName` is used in TLAS update operation to match the instance data to the previous instance state and is used in the shader
+binding table to bind hit groups to instances (see [Shader binding table](#create-shader-binding-table)).</br>
-Instance index in the array passed to hit shaders as a `InstanceIndex()` and has very limited usage, `CustomId` specified by the user and passed to a hit shader as a `InstanceID()`,
+Instance index in the array is passed to the hit shaders as a `InstanceIndex()` and has a very limited usage, `CustomId`
+is specified by the user and passed to a hit shader as a `InstanceID()`,
 `CustomId` may be used to apply different materials to each instance with the same geometry.</br>
 `Mask` can be used to group instances and trace rays only on selected groups.

 ```cpp
 Instances[0].InstanceName = "Cube Instance 1";
 Instances[0].CustomId     = 0; // texture index